interledger/interledger.github.io/docs/overview.md

 receives a Fulfill packet, it knows that the packet was successfully delivered to the receiver.
 The sender then continues to send the remaining Prepare packets until the value is fully transferred.

-> For a deeper dive into how ILPv4 works, see [ILPv4 Flow](https://interledger.org/rfcs/0027-interledger-protocol-4/#prerequisites).

 Interledger does not rely on any single payment network for processing value transactions.
-You can connect with an Interledger node at any time to join the network.
+You can connect with an ILPv4 router at any time to join the network.
 Furthermore, Interledger sends value as tiny data packets, which makes transactions fast, secure, and inexpensive.

+> For a deeper dive into how ILPv4 works, see [ILPv4 Flow](https://interledger.org/rfcs/0027-interledger-protocol-4/#prerequisites).

 ## Building on Interledger
 Build payments into your apps or other protocols without tying yourself to a specific currency or payment network.